projectmesa/mesa/docs/overview.md

 Mesa is modular, meaning that its modeling, analysis and visualization components are kept separate but intended to work together.
 The modules are grouped into three categories:

-1. **Modeling:** Modules used to build the models themselves: a model and agent classes, space for them to move around on, and built-in functionality for managing agents.
+1. **Modeling:** Classes used to build the models themselves: a model and agent classes, space for them to move around in, and built-in functionality for managing agents.
 2. **Analysis:** Tools to collect data generated from your model, or to run it multiple times with different parameter values.
 3. **Visualization:** Classes to create and launch an interactive model visualization, using a browser-based interface.